Akpowoochepa/FinalProject/Introduction.md

 ## Mistakes to avoid
 Mistakes in academic writing include
-* wordiness
+* wordiness - The goal of academic writing is to convey complex ideas in a clear, concise manner.
-* vague or missing thesis statements
+* vague or missing thesis statements - the thesis statement must be clear, and each body paragraph needs to tie into that thesis.
-* informal language
-* lack of analysis
+* informal language - Academic writing is formal in tone and should not include slang, idioms, or conversational language.
-* failure to cite sources properly.
+* failure to cite sources properly - Keep track of your source materials throughout the research and writing process.